Based on some conversations earlier this year and last year by Thusness/PasserBy which I have slightly edited:

 However it will come to a time that no matter what is done, how much effort is being invested, how long, the other aggregates do not subside.
 This then is the crucial moment whether one can break through into non-duality (of subject and object).

 Awareness is a seamless experience that is non-dual in nature.
 In this seamless experience, there is no boundary whatsoever, no experiencer experiencing experience; whatever arises is experience, is awareness -- as the sound of birds chirping, as words appearing on the screen, as the thoughts itself.
 There is no separate hearer, seer, watcher, observer, thinker.
-Everything is shining, self-felt, self-luminous, without a center.
+Everything is shining, self-felt, self-knowing, self-luminous, without a center.
 It is always just spontaneous arising and ceasing.
 There is no center, agent, boundary, inside or outside... merely a seamless whole experience.

 Whether perception or no perception, whether momentum or no momentum, whether there are thoughts or no thoughts, it doesn't matter.
 That is the arising of the non-dual wisdom, with the understanding that the transience are the Presence.